liao961120/intra/main.md

 heart rate, blood oxygen level, GPS coordinate, etc.) that could be continuously collected without needing active responses from the participants.
-Along with other traditional active EMA measures (i.e., responses to items), these data could be fed to purely data-driven machine-learning (ML) algorithms aiming at prediction instead of inference.
+Along with other traditional active EMA measures (i.e., responses to items), these data could be fed to purely data-driven Machine Learning (ML) algorithms aiming at prediction instead of inference.
 The goal is to hope that ML algorithms will squeeze out whatever useful information from the multivariate time series to allow the detection of critical time windows informative for further